 This encourages them to lick their lips and take in the water.

 Meanwhile, the water on the rest of their body will soften and loosen up those dead skin cells which need to be sloughed off.

-Do your best to get in the habit of doing it morning, afternoon, and evening.
+Please do your best to get in the habit of doing it morning, afternoon, and evening.

 If you notice loose skin hanging on them without it coming off easily, increase the frequency you mist them.

 Add in a few extra sprays daily until the shed is completely removed.

 Frequent misting can help.

 Proper Bearded Dragon Diet And Habitat

 If you want to help the bearded dragon shedding process, then you need to ensure their habitat is ideal for the process.

 Understanding the unique needs of your beardie is essential to keep them happy and healthy.